aastopher/imgdd/crates/imgddpy/docs/benches.md

 ## Summary

 - In Python, **imgdd consistently outperforms imagehash by ~60%–96%**, demonstrating a significant reduction in hashing time per image.
-- Corelib rust benchmarks achieve **sub-1 ms performance** for dHash and aHash, while maintaining excellent speeds across all algorithms.
+- imgddcore rust benchmarks achieve **sub-1 ms performance** for dHash and aHash, while maintaining excellent speeds across all algorithms.